MagMueller/PMLR/README.md

 # PMLR
-## Setup
+## Cluster Setup

 You dont nessesarily need to login to the cluster to develop your models.
 You can run them locally on your machine.
-In your normal setup.
+In your normal setup, then skip this part.
 Its just useful for training.

 ### Login to cluster